Emerging Ireland

 Emerging Ireland is an Irish international rugby union team that represents Ireland in selected matches, tours and competitions.
 Composed of Ireland qualified players only, mostly uncapped or at the beginning of their careers, it forms part of the development pathway to the senior Ireland team.
 It is not to be confused with the Ireland Wolfhounds, the national 'A' team which occasionally competes and is a level below the national side but with no age restrictions, nor with the Elite U-20 team with strict age limits that competes in the Under-20 Six Nations and Rugby World Cup.

+Emerging Ireland operates primarily as a touring side, allowing for a extended period of training and competition together for players and coaches.
 As of 2024, Emerging Ireland had undertaken five tours for a total of 15 matches.
 Their record over those matches was 14 games won, and a single defeat against a South African Presidents XV in 2013.

 History

 2013 Tbilisi Cup

 The team was created to offer Tier 1 level opposition for Tier 2 sides in the IRB Tbilisi Cup, held in Tbilisi, Georgia.
 Allen Clarke, Ian Costello and Joey Miles managed the team, with Rhys Ruddock as captain.

 In Emerging Ireland's opening match, they faced hosts Georgia.
 This match was won by the Emerging side 20–15 in their first ever game.
 In their second match, South Africa President's XV beat Emerging Ireland 19–8, before Emerging Ireland beat Uruguay 42–33 on 16 June 2013 to secure a second-place finish in the tournament.

 The squad for the tournament was named on 19 May 2013.
 The initial squad featured four internationally capped players; Michael Bent, Seán Cronin, Ian Keatley and Rhys Ruddock the captain.
 However, Cronin was called up to the senior squad on 26 May 2013, thus lowering the international players from four to three.
 The remaining twenty three players, had, at the time, not played for Ireland internationally or at test level.